kodecocodes/english-style-guide/README.md

 Use lowercase; e.g. _assistant editor_, _standard editor_, _scene editor_.

 **emoticons/emojis**
-These are not punctuation; sentences that end with an emoticon still need appropriate punctuation before the emoticon rather than after it.
+Don't replace punctuation.
+Sentences that end with an emoticon still need appropriate punctuation before the emoticon rather than after it.

 **file extensions**
-either _XXX_ or _.xxx_
+either _XXX_ or _.xxx_.
+For example, JPG or .zip.

+**file system**

 **frame rate**
 _FPS_ not _fps_